scivision/PyLivestream/README.md

 ## Authentication

-The program will load a `*.key` file according to the configuration file key for the website.
+The program loads a JSON file with the stream URL and hexadecimal stream key for the website(s) used.
-For example, YouTube expects a file `~/youtube.key` with the hexadecimal stream key and so on.
+The user must specify this JSON file location.

 ### YouTube Live

 1. [configure](https://www.youtube.com/live_dashboard) YouTube Live.
-2. Edit file `youtube.key` to have the YouTube hexadecimal stream key
+2. Edit file `youtube.json` to have the YouTube hexadecimal stream key
 3. Run Python script and chosen input will stream on YouTube Live.

 ```sh